-Do not put items on the Touch Pad surface to prevent abnormal action.
+Do not put items on the Touch Pad surface as it may cause an unintended action.

 Some of the Touch Pad operations described in this section are only supported in certain applications.

 The Keyboard

 The number of keys available on your keyboard depends on which country/ region your computer is configured for, with keyboards being available for numerous languages.